yuno-payments/yuno-docs/docs/SDKs/seamless-flutter.md

 next:
   description: ''
 ---
+> 👍 Recommended SDK
+>
+> We recommend using the **Flutter Seamless SDK** for a smooth integration experience.
+This option offers a flexible payment solution with pre-built UI components and customization options.

 This page provides step-by-step instructions for integrating the Seamless Flutter SDK payment functionalities into your application.

 > 🚧 Prerequisites